lysoff/uniswap-v1-solidity/README.md

-# Uniswap-v1-solidity [WIP]
+# Uniswap-v1-solidity

-This project is built for educational purposes only and clones the logic of https://github.com/Uniswap/v1-contracts
+This project is built for educational purposes only.

-[WORK IN PROGRESS]
+UniswapV1 but written in Solidity

+Check https://github.com/Uniswap/v1-contracts for the original code